How GRRR (Gorilla Technology Group) Makes Money in 2025: A Deep-Dive With Income Statement

 - Operating Expenses: $11.9M (+50.2% YoY)

-- GRRR continues to invest in innovation and platform development while maintaining operational efficiency.
+- GRRR continues to prioritize innovation and invest in growth while maintaining efficiency in its cost structure.

 Net Income